Caroni Swamp home to the scarlet ibis: the national bird of Trinidad

 Not for long as this hour was all about the scarlet ibis

-Just like at Asa Wright with the hummingbirds at the feeders, I could have stayed here all day zooming in on the island, taking photos of the bright creatures.
+I could have stayed here all day zooming in on the island.
+I wish we could have gotten closer, but I realize the need to give them their space.
 Soon, the sun started to descend, which ended the tour and photos.

 Scarlet ibis Caroni Swamp